The Nokomis Drill Team helped our community by cleaning up the yard of a local resident this week. Go Warriors!

 Nokomis Regional High students have the chance to submit framed or matted original artwork into the local and district high school art contest through the GFWC General Federation of Women’s Clubs.
 Our student’s work is submitted to the GFWC Newport, and work that places moves on to the district competition.
 This year 28 talented Nokomis high school students completed and submitted work for this contest.
 Wish them all luck as their work is off for judging next week!
 We are always so blown away by the creativity and talent of our students.

-27 days ago, Anne Dailey
+about 2 months ago, Anne Dailey

 Works of Art